 Now, there’s a whole lot of this type of thinking going on in the world.
 Just look at the stats on anxiety and depression.
 It’s alarming.
 It’s disheartening.
 Surely, we can all relate to feeling flawed at times, or anxious, or even sad, but these feelings can become extreme and cause you to feel void of love, empty, hopeless, and so on.

 And I get it: We don’t want to feel this way, but most people I know that do feel this way aren’t sure how to STOP feeling this way.
 They’re stuck.
-Their nervous systems are on overload mode.
+Their nervous systems are on overload mode, stuck in chronic survival mode.
 They’re numbing out with alcohol or drugs, or some other addiction.
 They’re miserable, simply existing day to day in the mundane – wanting more, wanting to feel whole, but not knowing how.

 Why Is Integration So Important?